demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 This integration was integrated and tested with the Orlando version of ServiceNow.

 ## Use cases
-1. Get, update, create, delete ServiceNow tickets, in addition to adding links/comments and uploading files to them.
+1. Get, update, create, and delete ServiceNow tickets, as well as add links/comments or upload files to the tickets.
 2. Fetch newly created incidents.
 3. Get, update, create, delete records from any ServiceNow table.
 ## Wrapper Scripts